 The Kidnapping of Stó:lō Boys During the Fraser River Gold Rush

-Canadians are increasingly aware of the tragic story of Indian residential schools; and the contemporary tragedy of missing and murdered Indigenous women makes clear the ongoing vulnerability of Indigenous youth.
-But the story of the Indigenous “boys who were stolen away by… vicious white men” during the 1858 Fraser River gold rush has been lost.
-For reasons that are not at all clear, as one contemporary observer recorded, “a great many [Stó:lō] boys were stolen away” by American miners and taken to California.
-The vast majority of these kidnapped boys “were never heard from” again, although at least two miraculously found their way home forty years later.
-We know that one ten-year-old boy lies buried in an unmarked grave in his kidnapper’s family plot in Sacramento’s pioneer cemetery.
+Canadians are increasingly aware of the tragic story of Indian residential schools; and the contemporary tragedy of missing and murdered Indigenous women and girls shows the ongoing vulnerability of Indigenous youth.
+But the story of Stó:lō First Nation "boys who were stolen away by… vicious white men" during the 1858 gold rush along British Columbia's Fraser River has been lost.
+These boys were kidnapped by American miners and taken to California.
+The vast majority "were never heard from" again, although at least two miraculously found their way home forty years later; and one ten-year-old boy lies buried in an unmarked grave in his kidnapper’s family plot in Sacramento’s pioneer cemetery.
 Families were devastated.
-One Stó:lō father “searched the woods for days… [and then] died of grief.”
+One Stó:lō father "searched the woods for days… [and then] died of grief."

 Terry Horne is a Coast Salish artist with over 20 years experience.
 In addition to being an artist, Terry is also the chief of Yakweakwioose band, located in Chilliwack, BC.
 He carries the ancestral name of Siyemches, a name passed down to him by his grandfather Frank Malloway.
 Terry’s art-work has been exhibited in countries around the world by way of various galleries.
 His preferred artistic medium is wood, mainly red cedar, from which he carves house-posts, totem poles and masks.